GSG-K3/k3-cohort/README.md

 # k3-cohort
-<h2>It is a website that designed for k3 cohort.
+<p>It is a website that designed for k3 cohort.
 The home page is used to register and login.
-The user can login by fill his/her username and password in the form, when he/she login, the k3 member information will displayed to him on the second page of the website. </h2>
+The user can login by fill his/her username and password in the form, when he/she login, the k3 member information will displayed to him on the second page of the website. </p>

 <a href=>K3 Cohort</a>